beinnlora/ClayControl/README.md

 A python script loads on startup, that spawns a websocket listener via Tornado.
 This code controls the application logic, generation of sequences, loading and saving of sequences etc.

 ## Wifi hotspot
 The Raspberry Pi acts as a wifi hotspot, DNS and DHCP server.
-The Pi is configured as a captive portal, so all web requests of connected clients redirect to the web interface
+The Pi is configured as a captive portal, so all http requests of connected clients redirect to the web interface
-  *hostapd
-  *dnsmasq as dhcp and dns
+  * hostapd
+  * ics-dhcpd-server

 ## Startup scripts
 These are run at rc.local, and control the sequencing of configuring the Wifi access point, DNS/DHCP, and python code.

+## File systems
-The raspberry pi SD car and USB flash drive are mounted read-only, to prevent corruption from power supply interruptions.
+The raspberry pi SD card and USB flash drive are mounted read-only, to prevent corruption from power supply interruptions.
 Only when saving flush sequences to the USB drive is this momentarily mounted r/w.

 # Hardware